willmcgugan/willmcgugan.github.io/_posts/2025-06-22-fixing-python-properties.md

 ## Update

 [Petr Viktorin](https://mastodon.social/@encukou) pointed out that this issue was addressed in Mypy recently, and the first listing should work without typing errors.
 Strangely it doesn't remove the error in VSCode for me, but it does work when I run it from the command line.
 I still haven't figured out what VSCode is doing differently, but it does seem to be a configuration issue.

-So you can probably disregard this post!
+## Update 2

+[Emmatyping](https://bsky.app/profile/emmatyping.dev) pointed out that the Mypy plugin in VSCode uses its own bundled version of Mypy, but you can tell it to use the Mypy in your venv with the `mypy-type-checker.importStrategy` setting.
+And now my squiggly red line has been banished!